-In addition, by virtue of his controlling interest in the Company, Mr. LeBow may be deemed to own beneficially the securities of the Company's subsidiaries, including BGLS Inc., Liggett and New Valley Corporation.
+In addition, by virtue of his controlling interest in the Company, Mr. LeBow may be deemed to own beneficially the securities of the Company's subsidiaries, including VGR Holding Inc., Liggett Group, Vector Tobacco Inc. and New Valley Corporation.
 The disclosure of this information should not be construed as an admission that Mr. LeBow is the beneficial owner of any securities of the Company's subsidiaries under Rule 13d-3 of the Securities Exchange Act of 1934 or for any other purpose, and beneficial ownership is expressly disclaimed.
-None of the Company's other directors or executive officers beneficially owns any equity securities of any of the Company's subsidiaries.
+None of the Company's other directors or executive officers beneficially owns any equity securities of any of the Company's subsidiaries, except for Mr. Lorber and his affiliates who own 720,037 common shares of New Valley and 36,112 warrants to purchase New Valley common shares and hold options to acquire 65,333 New Valley common shares and 584,000 warrants.